 - A microservice architecture framework

-- Developing real-time websites and web apps such as video-streaming websites, messenger or chat apps, email services
+- Developing real-time apps and websites such as video-streaming websites, messenger or chat apps, email services

 - Fast and productive server-side apps